IMPORTANT

 Procedure

-• Visa application period: The application must be submitted no earlier than 90 days prior to the planned date of travel.
-Visa applications must be submitted sufficiently in advance of the beginning of the pertinent study programmes, as the procedure entails consultations with other authorities.
+- Visa application period: The application must be submitted two months prior to the start day of the program, as the procedure entails consultations with other authorities.

 To make an appointment: https://usa.blsspainvisa.com/losangeles/